LivePersonInc/developer-center/pages/Products/SalesForce Integration/appendix.md

 	surveys.postChat[displayName=How would you rate us?].value

-3. For a Custom Agent Survey Question with the text "Was the customer satisfied?" use the following:
+3. For a Custom Agent Survey Question with the text “Was the customer satisfied?” use the following:

 	* LivePerson SDK Field: